raywood1/RWs_Latest_Blogger/_posts/2011-10-15-what_is_a__christian.md

 ---
 layout: post
-title: "What Is a "Christian"?"
+title: "What Is a 'Christian'?"
 date: 2011-10-15
 ---